 Couchbase is open-source.
 Everything I’ll use here is free to try out.
 See the end of the post for more resources if you need help.

 Exploring Couchbase Server

 Now that we have an instance up and running1, we can try a few things out.
 Couchbase Server has a built-in web-based administration interface (Couchbase Web Console) and a large number of command line tools.
 You can also perform interesting manipulations through its REST interfaces easily.
 This gives us three ways to delve in without writing any code.
-In this post we’ll start with CWC.
+In this post, we’ll start with CWC.

 The Couchbase Web Console

 We saw the Overview panel of the Web Console during our initial installation.
-The interface has nine main panels total.
+The interface has nine main panels in total.
 For the purpose of understanding Couchbase Mobile, we only need to concern ourselves with the Data Buckets panel.